carlosjennings1991/kickstarter_analysis/README.md

 Plays are location specific and they require a large crew of actors and technicians.
 Because they are location specific, they have an intrinsic community identity.
 Supporting your local theater has a greater community impact than supporting a game or tech idea.

 Secondly, plays require a lot of people.
 Each one of those persons has a network of people they can ask for a donation.
 Even though the crew techs and actors may not be running the Kickstarter campaign, they can still help out.
-Plays may have a built in advantage since they can cast a wider net of potential supporters.
+Plays may have a built-in advantage since they can cast a wider net of potential supporters.

 Thirdly, this overperformance might come down to personality type.
 The theater tends to belong to people with big, charismatic personalities.
 It takes a lot of guts to get on stage and perform in front of strangers.
-By this logic, the same people might be better at asking for donations vs those working in other non-theater related campaigns. **However this cannot be proven, and is purely conjecture.**
+By this logic, the same people might be better at asking for donations vs those working in other non-theater related campaigns. **However this cannot be proven and is purely conjecture.**

 There are a few concrete takeaways that are proven by the data, and they are detailed below.